Eva-Financial-Ai/Eva-Ai-LLm/src/components/document/README.md

 # Document Management Components

+> **NOTE: PDF uploads are now indexed into AutoRAG pipelines via the `/api/upload-pdf` endpoint, handled by the Cloudflare Worker.**

 This directory contains the components necessary for intelligent document management, processing, and verification within the Eva AI financial services platform.
 These components enable secure document handling, automated information extraction, and streamlined document workflows throughout the credit origination process.

 ## Overview